InfernoKarl/misc/README.md

 https://www.roblox.com/games/258258996/EVENT-Miners-Haven

 ### [Box and Clover Farm](Scripts/autoclover&box.lua) <sub><sup>`v1.0.0` *(Updated: 12/03/2023)*</sup></sub>
 Execute to autofarm clovers and boxes.
 Script will probably stop working when the event ends, so I'll just turn it into a box farm after that.
+Originally for a friend, but I posted it on v3rm so I figured I might as well post it here too.
 Working as of *12/03/2023*